erik-a-bensen/tmg_hmc/paper.md

 <!--
-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project. -->
+We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project. --> This implementation is based on the methodology presented by Pakman and Paninski [@Pakman:2014].

 # References